Native American languages

 Penobscot war club |

-What did Penobscot Indians eat in the days before supermarkets?They fished in the Penobscot River and hunted deer and moose.
+What kind of food did the Penobscot Indians eat in the days before supermarkets?They fished in the Penobscot River and hunted deer and moose.
 Penobscots still cherish these activities today (though most hunters use guns now instead of arrows and spears.)
 Penobscot Indians also planted corn and beans, picked berries, and made maple syrup from tree sap just as Maine people do today.
+Here is a website with more information about traditional Native American food.
 What kinds of weapons did the Penobscots use?Penobscot hunters and warriors used bows and arrows, spears, and heavy wooden clubs.
-Penobscot fishermen used special pronged fishing spears and nets, not fishhooks. |
+Here is a replica of a Penobscot style double bow.
+Penobscot fishermen used special pronged fishing spears and nets, not fishhooks.
+Here is a website with pictures and information about American Indian weapons and tools. |

 What are Penobscot arts and crafts like?
 Penobscot basket |